JuanBalceda/jakartaee8-demo/README.md

 #### Interceptor Binding Code
 It's the code that will run when a method invocation is intercepted.

+### CDI Events
+Events allow beans to communicate without any compile-time dependency.
+One bean can define an event, another bean can fire the event, and yet another bean can handle the event.

+- An event consists of the following:
+    - The event object payload, a Java object
+    - Zero or more qualifier types, the event qualifiers.
+- An event handler uses an observer method to consume events, observers can be sync or async and prioritized.

 ## Java Persistence API (JPA 2.3)

 ...Coming Soon